connorjs/nx-polyglot-example/README.md

 ### `lint`

 The `lint` target ensures code quality through linting rules.
-Projects should NOT configure stylistic rules related to formatting; instead, the `format` target should handle those.
+Projects should NOT configure stylistic rules related to formatting.
+Instead, the `format` target should handle those.

 Some programming languages, such as C# and Java, provide “lint flags” as part of their compiler.
 This `lint` target does NOT include run those lint flags, but they are a part of code quality verification.